Tutorial on Bushings (Silent Blocks): Structure, Functions, Types

 Rubber or Polyurethane?

 Bushings also vary in the material of the insert—either rubber or polyurethane.
 The best choice depends on your driving style, road quality, and individual preferences regarding the car's behavior.
-Polyurethane bushings are harder than rubber, providing a stiffer suspension.
+Polyurethane bushings are harder than rubber, providing a stiffer steering rack for auto.

 This improves vehicle handling, responsiveness, and maneuvering stability.
 However, it sacrifices ride comfort, making the steering wheel significantly stiffer.
 Additionally, polyurethane: